andbyprmn/hacker-rank-challenges/README.md

 # hacker-rank-challenges
-These project are to improvement my skills with crack the challenge in the HackerRank's site.
+These project are to skill improvements with crack the challenge in the HackerRank's site.